sistelexis/CarND-Unscented-Kalman-Filter/README.md

 # Unscented Kalman Filter Project Starter Code
 Self-Driving Car Engineer Nanodegree Program

-In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project I used an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+Passing the project required obtaining RMSE values that are lower that the tolerance outlined in the [project rubric](https://review.udacity.com/#!/rubrics/783/view):
+"Your px, py, vx, and vy RMSE should be less than or equal to the values [.09, .10, .40, .30]"

+The project starting code can be found [here](https://github.com/udacity/CarND-Unscented-Kalman-Filter-Project)

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)

-This repository includes two files that can be used to set up and intall [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
-For windows you can use either Docker, VMware, or even [Windows 10 Bash on Ubuntu](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) to install uWebSocketIO.
-Please see [this concept in the classroom](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/16cf4a78-4fc7-49e1-8621-3450ca938b77) for the required version and installation scripts.

-Once the install for uWebSocketIO is complete, the main program can be built and ran by doing the following from the project top directory.
+The main program can be built and run by doing the following from the project top directory.

 1. mkdir build
 2. cd build